-Largest city - Louisville
+Largest City - Louisville

-Population - 4,339,367
+Population - 4,314,113

-Timezone - Eastern/ Central
+Timezone - Eastern Time

 Study in Kentucky

 Home to more navigable miles of water than any other, the state is bordered by seven states and two important rivers — the Ohio and Mississippi - which run along the northern and western portions of the state.
 Kentucky is bordered by Missouri to the west, Indiana and Illinois to the northwest, Ohio to the northeast, West Virginia to the east, and Virginia to the southeast.
 The state has a climate classification of humid-subtropical, which is similar to Milan, Italy; Buenos Aires, Argentina; Brisbane, Queensland, Australia; Hong Kong, China; Okinawa, Japan; Odessa, Ukraine; and Belgrade, Serbia.